dvingerh/PyInstaLive/README.md

 # PyInstaLive
-This script enables you to record Instagram livestreams as well as download available replays.
+This script enables you to record Instagram livestreams as well as download any available replays.
 It is based on [another script](https://github.com/taengstagram/instagram-livestream-downloader) that has now been discontinued.

 ## Installation